Join our Postgraduate Open Day - Sat 24 June

 Postgraduate, Taught

-The Postgraduate Diploma in Education (Modern Languages) leads to Qualified Teacher Status (QTS) and offers 120 credits towards our MA Teaching Studies.
-Our specialist programme, which offers high quality training and support, will prepare you to teach in the 11-18 age range and is run in close partnership with schools
+The Postgraduate Certificate in Education (Modern Languages) leads to Qualified Teacher Status (QTS).
+Our specialist programme, which offers high quality training and support, will prepare you to teach in the 11-18 age range and is run in close partnership with schools.

 The Modern Languages teacher training course is held in very high esteem by all those who work with us: partnership schools, languages teachers, and our students who year after year say that they find the challenge exciting and our support outstanding.
 We aim to help you to develop into a well informed, critical and adaptable Modern Languages teacher so that your own teaching personality can blossom.
 We welcome applications from excellent and committed linguists who wish to train to teach French, German or Spanish and make a positive difference to language learning and children’s lives.